Speeding up low-mass planetary microlensing simulations and modelling: the Caustic Region Of INfluence: The method

+The lightcurve of a microlensing event is determined by the magnification pattern of the lens and the trajectory of the source passing through it.
 The magnification pattern of a binary lens is determined by just two parameters: $s$, the projected separation of the lens components in units of the Einstein ring radius $\re$, and $q=M/M_*$, the mass ratio of the components, where $M$ is the mass of the planet and $M_*$ is the mass of the primary.
-The trajectory of the source through the magnification pattern can be described by three parameters, which are typically:\\ $\bullet$ $\tzero$ -- the time of closest approach of the source to a reference point $(\xzero,\yzero)$,\\ $\bullet$ $\uzero$ -- the impact parameter at closest approach (normalized to the Einstein radius),\\ $\bullet$ $\alpha$ -- the angle subtended by the source position vector at closest approach.\\ At time $t$, the source will be located at
+The source trajectory is described by three parameters that have uniform distributions: $\tzero$, the time of closest approach of the source to a reference point; $\uzero$, the impact parameter at closest approach (normalized to the Einstein radius); and $\alpha$, the angle made by the source trajectory relative to binary axis, which points from the primary to the planet.
+Finally, the Einstein crossing timescale $\tein$, is the time taken for the source to travel one angular Einstein radius $\thetae$.
+In this work we choose the reference point as the position of the primary lens, though there are a proliferation of preferred reference points, each with their own advantages and disadvantages.